w3c-fedid/FedCM/proposal.md

 title: WebID
 ---

-**TL;DR**; This is a **strawman proposal** for a new Web API that allows websites to use federated identity services with tighter privacy properties, namely making [third party tracking](README.md#rp-tracking-and-joinability) and [identity provider tracking](README.md#idp-tracking-and-opaque-data-exchange) substantially harder.
+**TL;DR**; This is a **strawman proposal** for a new Web API to allow websites to keep using identity federation while the ecosystem [tightens up](https://www.blog.google/products/chrome/building-a-more-private-web/) privacy, namely making exchanging [global identifiers](README.md#rp-tracking-and-joinability) harder.

-It is composed of (a) a [baseline proposal](#the-baseline-proposal) that starts with a **high-level API** that permits browser intermediation of existing federated sign-in flows on the web in a [backwards compatible](#considerations) manner where it matters most and (b) a series of privacy enhancements are suggested as [next steps](#next-steps), some requiring longer deployment windows (i.e. to be discussed separately).
+This proposal has two parts:

+1. An API that websites (relying parties, or RPs) can use to [request the user's identity](#relying-party-api) and
+1. An API that identity providers (IDPs) can use to [provide the user's identity](#identity-provider-api) and mechanism to declare their [privacy agreements](#well-knownwebid)

 # Why?